Battle of Yan Province: Before Cao Cao's return

+Cao Cao's return

+Cao Cao soon returned from Xu to fight Lü Bu.
+The general Cao Ren, quickly retook the base of Gouyang as Cao Hong attacked and retook the area of Dongping, making it easier for Cao Cao's forces to reestablish a base in Yan.

 Cao Cao and Lü Bu's forces were locked in a stalemate for at least a hundred days, with Cao on the disadvantageous end.
 Eventually, Lü Bu abandoned his position because of an outbreak of famine.
 Cao Cao then laid siege to Lü Bu at Juye, Puyang.
-Cao Cao's advisors Xun Yu and Cheng Yu defended the cities of Juancheng, Fan and Dong'e, but this left only two counties with solid defenses, so Cao Cao led his army back.
-Lü Bu arrived and was unable to take Juancheng by siege so he went west and garrisoned Puyang.
-Lü Bu re-stationed his forces to the east at Shanyang.
+Xun Yu and Cheng Yu kept up the defense of the cities of Juancheng, Fan and Dong'e, but this still left only two counties with solid defenses, so Cao Cao led his army back.

 Lü Bu sortied out with his cavalry and charged Cao Cao's Qingzhou Corps.
 The Qingzhou Corps fled in terror and Cao's formations fell into disarray.
 Seeing the confusion, Cao Cao quickly galloped ahead, but when a fire broke out he fell from his horse and burnt the palm of his left hand.
 Cao's army halted before they reached camp because most of the generals had not seen their lord and feared for his safety.
 Cao Cao then strained himself to rouse his men, ordering that siege weapons be prepared immediately so that they can besiege Lü Bu again.